rosedj1/CMSOfficeHours/Programming/ROOT/Histograms.md

 h->SetBinContent(<int bin>, <double val>)	# Deletes whatever is in bin number bin, and fills it with value val
-											(this counts as adding a NEW entry!) h->SetAxisRange(double <xmin>, double <xmax>, "<X or Y>") 	# h->IntegralAndError(<bin1>,<bin2>,<err>)					# calculates the integral
+											(this counts as adding a NEW entry!) h->SetAxisRange(double <xmin>, double <xmax>, "<X or Y>") 	# h->Integral(3, 9)  // Integrate bin contents from bin 3 to 9. h->IntegralAndError(<bin1>,<bin2>,<err>)					# calculates the integral
     - err will store the error that gets calculated
     - so before you execute the IntegralAndError, first do err = Double(2) to create the err variable